 What about the “crime spree” doctrine I read about?

 In the past, there was case law in New Jersey which held that individuals who were convicted of offenses that occurred within a relatively short period of time to each other (usually a matter of a few days) could be treated as if multiple convictions subsequent were only one for purposes of expungement.
 This was widely known as the “crime spree” doctrine.

 The New Jersey Supreme Court, however, recently addressed this issue and held that such convictions could no longer be considered one for purposes of expungement.
 The decision involved two companion cases, In the Matter of the Expungement Petition of J.S.
 (A-84-13), and In the Matter of the Expungement of the Criminal Records of G.P.B.
 (A-2-14).
 Ultimately, the Supreme Court shot down any possibility that criminal offenses committed on separate occasions could constitute one offense for purposes of expungement.

 If your convictions occurred at the same time and you have questions about how they will be counted for purposes of expungement, contact Katherine O’Brien Law today for a free Expungement Analysis.

 At Katherine O’Brien Law, we offer affordable expungements.
-We guarantee the lowest prices and will handle your expungement for a flat-rate fee of only $695.00 (all inclusive).
+We will handle your expungement for a flat-rate fee of only $895.00 (all inclusive).
 Call us today.